foundersandcoders/ws-tdd-node-server/README.md

-# Test Driven Development Server with Tape and SHot
+# Test Driven Development Server with Tape and Shot

 ## Learning Outcomes
 To understand the potential of faking requests to your server for the purposes of testing responses.